 The device, which has a provisional patent, is inexpensive to make (in the tens of dollars).
 And, the manufacturing capabilities already exist.

 “My research team was working on 3D printed high-performance sensors to detect dopamine, a chemical in brain, when we realized that we could adapt our work for COVID-19 testing,” said Rahul Panat, an associate professor of mechanical engineering at Carnegie Mellon who uses specialized additive manufacturing techniques for research ranging from brain-computer interfaces to biomonitoring devices.
 “We shifted our research to apply our expertise to combatting this devastating pandemic.”

 Knowing the work would require a multidisciplinary approach, Panat collaborated with Shou-Jiang Gao, leader of the Cancer Virology Program at UPMC Hillman Cancer Center and professor of microbiology and molecular genetics at the University of Pittsburgh.
 Azahar Ali, a postdoctoral researcher in Panat’s Advanced Manufacturing and Materials Lab, was the lead author of the study.
-Their research findings are available on MedRxiv in anticipation of peer review.

 “We’re sharing these results at the time of preprint and prior to peer review because of the significant, potential impact on public health,” said Panat.

 This sensing platform can also be used for the detection of other infectious diseases.